Skip to main content

 Golden Gate Canal Vegetation Removal Project

-All impacted residents will be notified 30 days prior to the start date and again two weeks prior to the commencement of work in a specific area.
-District staff will continue to update residents impacted by the project until all work is complete.
-This web page will also be updated regularly with canal closures, property access details and project status updates.
+All impacted residents will be notified in January 2026 and again two weeks prior to the commencement of work in a specific area.
+This webpage will be updated regularly with any canal closures, property access details and project status updates as needed.

 For More Information